 I’d recommend this one based on the number of tips it has, but again, I’d consider this a backup to a replacement for their specific laptop model .

 Quick note: these ‘universal’ adapters are typically for Windows machines only — if your travelers works in the world of Apple, browse the Apple-specific charger.

+Here is a unique travel gift for the man in your life.
 My hair and beard trimmer has already saved me whatever the local cost would be for plenty of haircuts.
 To be sure, it does take a bit of practice to trim your own hair in the mirror, but I no longer have to worry about communicating my hairstyle of choice or paying a stylist for a simple cut.

 This grooming kit is an all-in-one sort of kit, and I’ve had my Norelco trimmer for quite awhile now.
 I’ve tried the Philips Norelco OneBlade hybrid electric trimmer and was impressed, though needing to buy new blades every few months might be difficult to find

 Packing cubes and compression bags are two slightly different offerings with two slightly different goals.
 Packing cubes are essentially zippable sacks that keep things organized amidst a larger piece of luggage.